-Sarah Sawyer will soon not just be known as an exceptional English teacher on Williston’s campus, but, excitingly, also as a published novelist.
+Sarah Sawyer is an exceptional English teacher on Williston’s campus, but now you can call her, excitingly, a published novelist.

-The anticipation leading into the release of Sawyer’s first novel, The Undercurrent, is increasing, and Sawyer is excited to share her work with the Williston community.
-Only a few lucky individuals on Williston’s campus have laid eyes on her fiction–a story that centers around a new mother who becomes invested in the disappearance of a girl in her Texas hometown–but, unsurprisingly, they have all raved about her craft filled pages.
+In the weeks before its Oct.
+8 release, the anticipation surrounding Sawyer’s first novel, The Undercurrent, was high, and Sawyer was excited to share her work with the Williston community.
+Only a few lucky individuals on Williston’s campus had laid eyes on her fiction–a story that centers around a new mother who becomes invested in the disappearance of a girl in her Texas hometown–but, unsurprisingly, they all raved about her craft-filled pages.

-Sawyer has been teaching English at Williston for 25 years and has been in love with writing for even longer.
-She started working on her soon-to-be released novel, The Undercurrent, in 2021.
+Sawyer has been teaching English at Williston for 25 years, and has been in love with writing for even longer.
+She started working on her debut novel, The Undercurrent, in 2021.
 Though it only took about eight months for Sawyer to write the original manuscript, the editing process added an extra year to the timeline.
-Now, after multiple years in the making, The Undercurrent will be released on October 8, 2024, and published by Zibby Books, hence the billowing excitement within the Williston community and beyond.
+Now, after multiple years in the making, The Undercurrent is finally, as of Oct.
+8, on shelves, published by Zibby Books.

-Some of Sawyer’s closest friends and colleges at Williston have been lucky enough to read the novel before its release.
+Some of Sawyer’s closest friends and colleagues at Williston were lucky enough to read the novel before its release.
 Robert Hill, Williston Northampton’s Head of School, describes it as “a proverbial page-turner” that was “thoroughly enjoyable.”
 Or, to the liking of Gen-Z, he says that The Undercurrent was “fire.”

 Sawyer herself described her work as “mysterious, intertwined, and metaphorical.”
 The entire experience of publishing and writing a novel, she said, however, was “surreal.”